Ranjit2111/Ranjit2111/README.md

 These are from over a year ago.
 Could probably redo any of them in a day or two now, but they were good learning experiences:

 **AI Interview Agent**: Real-time voice-based interview system with WebSockets, STT/TTS integration, and multiple collaborating agents (Interviewer, Coach, Skill Assessor).
 FastAPI backend, RAG and web-search.
 The frontend?
-Let's just say it works and we don't talk about how (vibecode go brrrr).
+Let's just say it works and we don't talk about how (vibecode go brrrr). 🚀

 **Transformer from Scratch**: Implemented the full "Attention Is All You Need" architecture in PyTorch for English-Vietnamese neural machine translation.
 Multi-head attention, positional encoding, the whole paper.
-I took a seminar about this paper in class, so I was like "might as well implement it while I'm at it"
+I took a seminar about this paper in class, so I was like "might as well implement it while I'm at it" 🤷

 **MLOps Pipeline**: Crypto volatility prediction with XGBoost, deployed on AWS EC2 with cron-automated training, FastAPI serving, and proper logging.
 Because models that only work in notebooks don't count 😉

 **Sudoku Game**: Full-featured game with user auth, leaderboards, hint system, and game saving.
 Flask backend, Tkinter frontend, SQLite.
 Yes, I built a GUI app.
-No, I don't want to talk about Tkinter.
+No, I don't want to talk about Tkinter 🙅

 ...and a few more things like a document denoising autoencoder, blog platform with AI moderation, etc.